API: (max,+) Algebra

 Display control of (max,+) scalar and Matrices

-Change the style of behavior of functions Base.show()
+Change the style of behavior of functions Base.show():

-(style 3) or '0' symbols (style 1 or 2).- else:
+• 0 are displayed either with e (style 3) or '0' symbols (style 1 or 2).

-are displayed in Julia default sytle (style 0).
+• else: -Inf and 0 are displayed in Julia default sytle (style 0).

 If this function is not called, by default the ScicosLab style will be used (style 1).